ufs-community/ufs-srweather-app/docs/UsersGuide/source/BackgroundInfo/Introduction.rst

 Bug Reports
 -------------

 If users have identified a bug in the system, they can report it as a `GitHub Issue <https://github.com/ufs-community/ufs-srweather-app/issues/new/choose>`__.
-For new users, the best approach is typically to ask about problems in `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ first, since many "bugs" do not require a code change/fix --- instead, the user is unfamiliar with the system and may have misunderstood some component of the system or the instructions, which is then causing problems.
-Asking for assistance in a `GitHub Discussion <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ post can help clarify whether there is a simple adjustment to fix the problem or whether there is a genuine bug in the code the requires someone to file a `GitHub Issue <https://github.com/ufs-community/ufs-srweather-app/issues/new/choose>`__.
+For new users, the best approach is typically to ask about problems in `GitHub Discussions <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ first, since many "bugs" do not require a code change/fix --- instead, the user is unfamiliar with the system and may have misunderstood some component of the system or the instructions, which is causing them problems.
+Asking for assistance in a `GitHub Discussion <https://github.com/ufs-community/ufs-srweather-app/discussions/categories/q-a>`__ post can help clarify whether there is a simple adjustment to fix the problem or whether there is a genuine bug in the code the requires the user to file a `GitHub Issue <https://github.com/ufs-community/ufs-srweather-app/issues/new/choose>`__.

 Feature Requests and Enhancements
 -----------------------------------

-Users who want to request the addition of a new feature can file a `GitHub Issue <https://github.com/ufs-community/ufs-srweather-app/issues/new/choose>`__ and add (or request that a code manager add) the ``EPIC Support Requested`` label.
+Users who want to request a feature enhancement or the addition of a new feature can file a `GitHub Issue <https://github.com/ufs-community/ufs-srweather-app/issues/new/choose>`__ and add (or request that a code manager add) the ``EPIC Support Requested`` label.
 These feature requests will be forwarded to the Earth Prediction Innovation Center (`EPIC <https://epic.noaa.gov/>`__) management team for prioritization and eventual addition to the SRW App.

 Community Contributions
 -------------------------